Julianne Sitch

 Julianne Marie Sitch (born September 18, 1983) is an American former professional soccer defender.
-She is currently a coach for the Chicago Red Stars and head coach of the University of Chicago men's soccer team.
-In 2022, she became the first woman in NCAA history to lead a men’s team to a national championship.
+She is currently head coach of the University of Denver women's soccer team.
+She was previously a coach for the Chicago Red Stars and head coach of the University of Chicago men's soccer team.
+In 2022, she became the first woman in NCAA history to lead a men's team to a national championship.

 Early life

 Born and raised in Oswego, Illinois, Sitch attended Oswego High School and played for the Region II Olympic Development Program.

 DePaul University

 Sitch attended DePaul University where she set career records in goals, assists, and points.
 In 2005, she ended her DePaul career as the program's all-time leading scorer with 32 goals and 26 assists.

 Club career

 Melbourne Victory

 In 2009, Sitch signed with the Melbourne Victory FC in Australia's W-League.
 She was voted team MVP.

 Sky Blue FC

 In 2009, Sitch played for Sky Blue FC during the inaugural season of the Women's Professional Soccer (WPS).
 She started 11 of 16 regular season games and scored one goal on June 28 during a match against the Saint Louis Athletica.